CentaurusInfra/arktos/docs/design-proposals/arch/daemonset.md

 Arranging Daemonset and its supporting resources within the unit of TP as depeicted above does not put unnecessary constraint of how system tenant being managed across TP.
 Whether Arktos scale-out chooses to have multiple TP's with each being able to manage its own system tenant resources, or to have a single dedicated Partition for system tenant resources likely enhanced by some sort of HA, this design stands - as long as DaemonSet and its supporting API resources are managed by the same TP.

+Providing a centralized DaemonSet management tool on top of all and every TP is convenience gain for cluster admin; however it is beyond the core design.
+The rudimentary utility using kubectl config context is able to mitigate before a better solution is available.

 #### Alternatives
 We considered other options for DaemonSet in scale-out Arktos.